darthLeviN/Auidio-godot/README.md

 Auidio-godot>scons
 ```

-Finally you can import godot-project/project.godot into godot 4.
+Finally you can import godot-project/project.godot into godot 4. **Then make sure you reload the default bus before you save anything.**

 Notes :
 - godot-cpp is in alpha stage and you might want to checkout a specific commit of it.